camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/30-events/40-timer-events.html.md

     </timerEventDefinition>
     ```

-* **timeCycle**: Specifies repeating interval, which can be useful for starting process periodically, or for sending multiple reminders for overdue user task.
-Time cycle element can be in two formats.
-First is the format of recurring time duration, as specified by <a href="http://en.wikipedia.org/wiki/ISO_8601#Repeating_intervals">ISO 8601</a> standard.
+* **timeCycle**: Specifies repeating intervals, which can be useful for starting process periodically, or for sending multiple reminders for overdue user tasks.
+A time cycle element can be in two formats.
+One option is the format of recurring time duration, as specified by the <a href="http://en.wikipedia.org/wiki/ISO_8601#Repeating_intervals">ISO 8601</a> standard.
 Example (3 repeating intervals, each lasting 10 hours):

     ```xml
     <timerEventDefinition>
     <timeCycle>R3/PT10H</timeCycle>
     </timerEventDefinition>
     ```
-    Additionally, you can specify time cycle using cron expressions, example below shows trigger firing every 5 minutes, starting at full hour:
+    Additionally, you can specify a time cycle using cron expressions, the example below shows a trigger firing every 5 minutes, starting at full hour:

     ```
     0 0/5 * * * ?
     ```

-    Please see <a href="http://www.quartz-scheduler.org/docs/tutorials/crontrigger.html">tutorial</a> for using cron expressions.
+    Please see the <a href="http://www.quartz-scheduler.org/docs/tutorials/crontrigger.html">CronTrigger Tutorial</a> for additional information about using cron expressions.

     Note: The first symbol denotes seconds, not minutes as in normal Unix cron.

-    The recurring time duration is better suited for handling relative timers, which are calculated with respect to some particular point in time (e.g. time when user task was started), while cron expressions can handle absolute timers - which is particularly useful for timer start events.
+    The recurring time duration option is better suited for handling relative timers, which are calculated in respect to some particular point in time (e.g. time when user task was started), while cron expressions can handle absolute timers - which is particularly useful for timer start events.

-You can use expressions for the timer event definitions, by doing so you can influence the timer definition based on process variables.
-The process variables must contain the <a href="http://en.wikipedia.org/wiki/ISO_8601">ISO 8601</a> (or cron for cycle type) string for appropriate timer type.
+You can use expressions for the timer event definitions.
+By doing so you can influence the timer definition based on process variables.
+The process variables must contain the <a href="http://en.wikipedia.org/wiki/ISO_8601">ISO 8601</a> (or cron for cycle type) string for the appropriate timer type.

 ```xml
 <boundaryEvent id="escalationTimer" cancelActivity="true" attachedToRef="firstLineSupport">